philippWassibauer/templated-emails/README.rst

 A good practice is to put all emails in an emails/ folder within your templates folder, so it is easy to see what emails are being sent by your system.

+Recipients can either be an array of emails (as strings) or users.
+If you pass users it will also try to find the users stored language (accounts.Account.language in pinax) and send it using it.

 Sending an emails works like this::

     from templated_emails.utils import send_templated_email
     send_templated_email(["phil@maptales.com"], "emails/invite_friends", {"my_variable":"blafoo"})

+The system will add current_site (the Site object of the Django Project) and STATIC_URL (for linking in static content) to the context of your templates.